ubidzz/Synix-Control-Panel/README.md

 * **Strict Restrictions:** Redistribution, public modification, or commercial resale of the code or compiled binaries is strictly prohibited.

 ---

+Synix is a No-Admin tool.
+If Windows SmartScreen flags the .exe, click 'More Info' -> 'Run Anyway' or on Windows 11 new SmartScreen warning you have to turn off Smart APP Control.
+This happens because the app is new and doesn't have a paid digital signature yet.

 ### **Status: Revolutionizing the Personal Host Experience**
 *Synix handles the hardware stewardship and networking complexity, so you can focus on the game.*